 Read more about axial, inline, opposed, radial, and rotary engine configurations and see 25 unique designs for each category in this volume , 125 in total.

 Have cylinders that radiate out from a single point.
-One major sub group has individual combustion chambers for each cylinder while the other has a shared combustion chamber at the center of rotation.
+One major sub group has individual combustion chambers for each cylinder while the other type has a shared combustion chamber at the center of rotation.